Weight and Fertility

 Because male factor infertility accounts for about 40 percent of cases, we will complete a semen analysis and look for any known fertility risk factors like congenital defects, impotence or previous cancer treatment.

 If you have put your dreams of parenthood on hold, we can help.
-Contact our office and schedule a consultation to learn more about the causes of infertility and explore treatment options.
+Schedule a consultation to learn more about the causes of infertility and explore treatment options.